lufemaho/py32-zig-blinky/README.md

 # Usage
 The following instructions assume zig, pyOCD, and arm-none-eabi-gdb can be found in your current environment.
 Otherwise you may enter the full path to the executables.
+First we need to add support for the PY32 family with `pyocd pack install py32`.

 The following steps are necessary to compile and run the program.

 1. Connect a LED and with a suitable current limiting resistor to GPIO A0.